cbkow/mid-render/README.md

 ![Mid Render Image](docs/images/Cinema_4D_0cGq7BI1CC.png)

+> [!NOTE]
+> I only have one C4d license right now, so I have only been able to test this on one machine.
+It should work fine distributed on the farm though (famous last words).

 ## Mimimize to tray

 When you close the app, it will minimize to the system tray.
 Running Mid Render minimized on your nodes is reccomended--it disengages window drawing.
 It releases resources to a minimal state, keeping only basic communication, coordination, and a lightweight Rust agent to manage CMD processes.